 Think About Custody Arrangements

 If you have children, it’s important to consider how your divorce will affect them and to come up with a plan that keeps their best interests in mind.
-Talk to a family custody attorney about creating a proposed custody plan that includes information about regular custody schedules, vacations, holidays, and important issues such as education, religion and health care.
+Talk to a child custody attorney about creating a proposed custody plan that includes information about regular custody schedules, vacations, holidays, and important issues such as education, religion and health care.
 Your lawyer can also help you understand how child support works in your state.